 Grantham University is committed to ensuring students take personal responsibility for achieving the learning objectives outlined within each course.
-To assist students in meeting that goal, the University requires students to participate by regularly logging into their course(s), substantively interacting with fellow students and instructors through group discussions, and submitting all coursework in a timely fashion.
+To assist students in meeting that goal, the University requires students to participate by regularly logging into their course(s), substantively interacting with fellow students and instructors through group discussions, and submitting all coursework by the weekly due date.